alan-turing-institute/AutSPACEs/00-project-documentation/platform-design/MVP-requirements-list.md

 # AutSPACEs MVP Requirements List

-This is a requirement list which can be used to see the most basiic, MVP structure of the platform.
+This is a requirement list which can be used to see the most basic, MVP structure of the platform.

 This file lists every page/page-flow of the AutSPACEs platform which has to be built for the platform to be functional, along with essential components.
 Creating a platform prototype which meets all these requirements completes Milestone 2.